 x <- setNames(1:3, c("a", "b", "c")).

 Names don’t have to be unique.
-However, character subsetting, subsetting, is the most important reason to use names and it is most useful when the names are unique.
+However, character subsetting, described in subsetting, is the most important reason to use names and it is most useful when the names are unique.

 Not all elements of a vector need to have a name.
 If some names are missing,